-Oakland Tribune, March 28, 1882, 2
+Oakland Tribune, April 1, 1882, 3

-At the age of 22 (Class of 1882) Armes was described by the campus newspaper as the brilliant young local apostle of Wilde, and he duly served as host when Oscar toured the Berkeley campus on March 30, 1882.
+The photograph shows Berkeley alumnus William D. Armes in his retirement.
+But at the age of 22 (Class of 1882) Armes was described by the campus newspaper as the brilliant young local apostle of Wilde, and he duly served as host when Oscar toured the Berkeley campus on March 30, 1882.

-Armes later joined the faculty and remained at Berkeley until his death, serving as Associate Professor of American Literature in the English Department.
+Armes later joined the college faculty and remained at Berkeley until his death, serving as Associate Professor of American Literature in the English Department.
 For many years he directed the music and drama program at the Greek Theatre, and he amassed a world-class collection of Japanese prints, which he bequeathed to the University.

 "The following was told by Prof. Armes of himself: 'When I was six [years] of age, I stood in a corner and wept copiously, because I had not been born a girl, and,' he added, 'I have never gotten over my disappointment, even to this day.'"